changhaonan/LGMCTS-D/README.md

 ## TODO:

 - [ ] Theoretically, the action part should have bug, but what kind of bug is still unknown.
+- [ ] Include the spatial pattern into pipeline.